-H861007 Kit Labeled Robot (cannot be programmed.) - This class is intended for explorations of robotic components such as arms or vehicles OR educational kits marketed as robots that do not have the ability to be programmed to "sense, plan and act."
-The exhibit should include a project the youth has constructed, a description of what it does and an explanation of how it is similar to and different from a robot.
+H861007 Kit Labeled Robot (cannot be free programmed.) - This class is intended for explorations of robotic components such as arms or vehicles OR educational kits marketed as robots that do not have the ability to be programmed to "sense, plan, and act."
+The exhibit should include a notebook with the robot the youth has constructed.
+Included in the notebook should be (1) a description of what the robot does, (2) pictures of programs the robot can perform, (3) why they chose to build this particular form, and (4) how they problem solved any issues they might have had during building and programming.
+A picture story of assembly is recommended.
+If robot is more than 15" inches wide and 20" inches tall they may not be displayed in locked cases.